kswan/search_api_solr/README.txt

 The SearchApiSolrService class has a few custom extensions, documented with its code.
 Methods of note are deleteItems(), which treats the first argument differently in certain cases, and the methods at the end of service.inc.

+Also, when requesting facets with a search, you can use the custom "solr_facet_query" key in the facet options to pass an array of facet queries to Solr, which should be used instead of the default "facet.field" parameter.
+The facet queries will automatically have "FIELD:" prepended to them.
+The returned facets will have an additional "solr_facet_query" key in addition to "filter" and "count", to spot them more easily.